top of page

 Option 4: Sony Alpha a7R IV

-The Sony Alpha a7R IV is a mirrorless camera known for its impressive resolution and advanced autofocus capabilities.
+The Sony Alpha a7R IV is a mirrorless camera featuring impressive resolution and advanced autofocus capabilities, two key factors when it comes to catching fast-moving surfers flying down the line of a wave.

 Unique Features: 61MP full-frame sensor, Real-time Eye AF for accurate subject tracking.